August 1987 Philippine coup attempt: Aquino's libel suit

 In October 1987, President Aquino personally sued Philippine Star columnist Louie Beltran and publisher Maximo Soliven for libel after Beltran wrote that she hid under her bed during the attack on Malacañang.
 She then took television reporters on a tour of her bedroom, showing them that there was no space for her to hide under because it sat on a platform.

-Aquino subsequently testified twice in the case, becoming the first Philippine president ever to appear in court to challenge the media.
+Aquino subsequently testified twice in the case, becoming the first Philippine president to appear in court to challenge the media.
 Despite Beltran's defense that he had only used the phrase as a figure of speech and Soliven being away at the time of the article's publication, both men were convicted days before Aquino left office in 1992 by Judge Ramon Makasiar, who ordered them to be imprisoned for up to two years and to jointly pay $76,000 in damages to Aquino.
 The ruling was reversed by the Court of Appeals in 1995, by which time Beltran had died back in 1994.